 First of all, for any newcomers to using eclipses in natal chart work, Celeste Teal, Moon Valley Astrologer, has a wonderful article explaining how to understand the nature of eclipses and how to apply them in the personal horoscope.
 “In a general way you can track the transiting North Node through your chart to find the areas to focus your attention and energy that will result in some good coming to you.
 This is an area of opportunity, where rewards, good fortune and happiness can be found.
 By directing your efforts there, rewards easily come forth.
 The house occupied by the transiting South Node indicates an area of potential vulnerability, where you may be working through an issue, and where you might experience some loss or make a sacrifice.
 Sometimes it means you have a gift to share and the Universe expects something from you.”

-Peter Stockinger’s blog (at Traditional Astrology Weblog) on the includes Lilly’s suggestion to consider the decanate of the eclipse; the eclipse path of angularity, and the ruler of the eclipse, i.e., Venus, who “is conjunct the fixed star Alcyone, the brightest star of the Pleiades.”
+Peter Stockinger’s blog (at Traditional Astrology Weblog) on the May solar eclipse includes Lilly’s suggestion to consider the decanate of the eclipse; the eclipse path of angularity, and the ruler of the eclipse, i.e., Venus, who “is conjunct the fixed star Alcyone, the brightest star of the Pleiades.”
 He surmises: “I would propose that the general theme of this solar eclipse is the renewed effort of women to make their voices heard, highlighting their struggle towards equality and independence.”

 Peter describes the upcoming lunar eclipse with similar methods here.